 This does not mean that a psychotherapist is necessarily a ‘better’ practitioner than a counsellor, only that s/he has completed a longer training at more depth and in greater detail than is possible over the shorter course of a counselling training.
 The academic level of a psychotherapy training will in most cases be higher than that of a counselling training.
-However, I’m convinced (and there is research to support the claim) that the personal and relational qualities of counsellors/psychotherapists are worth more than the academic levels of their professional education when it comes to therapeutic outcomes.
+However, I’m convinced (and there is research to support the claim) that the personal and relational qualities of counsellors and therapists are worth more than the academic levels of their professional educations when it comes to therapeutic outcomes.

 To read about these professional organisations, and others, see my post called ‘Accreditations, Associations, Acronyms Galore’.